Tuesdays & Thursdays

 12:00 – 1:30 p.m.

-The Sixth Annual Facilities Days Open House will take the form of a series of virtual seminars.
-Hosted by the Wisconsin Centers for Nanoscale Technology and the Materials Research Science and Engineering Center, the events will cover facilities and equipment available on the University of Wisconsin–Madison Campus.
+The Sixth Annual Facilities Days Open House took the form of a series of virtual seminars.
+Hosted by the Wisconsin Centers for Nanoscale Technology and the Materials Research Science and Engineering Center, the events covered facilities and equipment available on the University of Wisconsin–Madison Campus.

 The right techniques for your research